dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

      for another thread to release the notification.
 The current thread reclaims the lock once it has received the notification.

-     Note that the state should be tested again once *wait-for* has returned, because there may have been a delay between the :meth:`release <release(<notification>)>` of the notification and
+     Note that the state should be tested again once :gf:`wait-for` has returned, because there may have been a delay between the :meth:`release <release(<notification>)>` of the notification and
      the claiming of the lock, and the state may have been changed during that time.
 If a timeout is supplied, then this is used for waiting for the release of the notification only.
-The *wait-for* function always waits for the lock with no timeout, and it is guaranteed that the lock will be owned on return.
-The *wait-for* function returns :drm:`#f` if the notification wait times out.
+The :gf:`wait-for` function always waits for the lock with no timeout, and it is guaranteed that the lock will be owned on return.
+The :gf:`wait-for` function returns :drm:`#f` if the notification wait times out.

    :conditions:

-     Implementations of this *wait-for* method are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:
+     Implementations of this :gf:`wait-for` method are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:

      :class:`<not-owned-error>`